SeldonIO/seldonio.github.com/install.md

    * Add kubectl to your shell PATH environment variable.

-If you are testing Seldon on a single machine you will need at least 4G of memory for your Kubernetes cluster.
+If you are testing Seldon on a single machine you will need at least 6G of memory for your Kubernetes cluster.
+For single machine exploration we suggest using [minikube](https://github.com/kubernetes/minikube).

 # Create Kubernetes Configuration<a name="configure"></a>